expenture/Expense/README.md

 If the client thinks the request has failed, it can just retry step 2 without the worry of creating duplicated resources on the server side.
 Because the definition of `PUT` request is "replace or create", if that resource is already created successfully, resending the same request will simply "replace" that resource with the same data - making no changes to the final result.

-For this reason, the `POST` method are not provided for some APIs.
+For this reason, `POST` methods are not provided for some APIs.

 ##### Using `PATCH` for Updating Resource